Poufy/YDers/README.md

     	- Using the Teacher model find all the times and days that admins entered(name and lastname of teachers and admins match).
 However, this will become very complex with larger data.

     	- Filtering the data in the front-end on the admin panel depending on the times and day he previously entered which could be stored in an array alongside the admin object.
 For this we need to make an update route to the admin and add two fields for an array of days and an array of times.
 And some fields for each admin to be able to update their arrays easily.

+Anyone being able to make a post request to the API and alter with the data if they knew the parameters:

+    Possible Solutions:

+    	- Add a parameter that contains a password/unique element(like the ID) with every post request.
+Checking the ID would require another query to the database to see if the Admin exists, but having a certain password is not very secure.

+    	- Find a way to authenticate only some users